KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Input.md

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks additional input sets for all keyboard locales, as well as variations like ``AlphabeticInputSet/azerty`` and ``AlphabeticInputSet/qwertz`` which can be used by all layouts that have the same set of keys as an English keyboard.
+[KeyboardKit Pro][Pro] unlocks additional input sets for all keyboard locales, as well as variations like `.azerty` and `.qwertz`, which can be used by all layouts that have the same set of keys as an English keyboard.

 These input sets let you create a fully localized ``SystemKeyboard`` with a single line of code.